Waqas-Khan-CodeCanvas/custom-spa-application/README.md

-# custom-spa-application
+# FocusFlow - ToDo App

-custom single page application using html , bootstrap, and vanilla javascript projects
+A modern, modular To-Do app built with HTML, CSS, and JavaScript using a clean folder structure and MVC principles.